datawisdomx/DataScienceCourse/README.md

 Data Science – End 2 End Beginners Course
 Part 1 - Machine Learning and Data Analytics

-The Objective of this course is to teach students how to do an End-2-End data science project
+The Objective of this course is to teach students how to do an End-2-End data science project:

-From Problem definition, data sourcing, wrangling and modelling
+  From Problem definition, data sourcing, wrangling and modelling.

-To analyzing, visualizing and deploying & maintaining the models
+  To analyzing, visualizing and deploying & maintaining the models.

-This course is for anyone interested in learning data science – analyst, programmer, non-technical professional, student, etc
+This course is for anyone interested in learning data science – analyst, programmer, non-technical professional, student, etc.

 The End 2 End Data science course will be divided into 4 parts: